KJ McClain

 Strengths

-• **Instincts & Football IQ:** McClain demonstrates a good feel for the game, consistently putting himself in positions to make plays.
-His junior year stats of 45 tackles, two TFLs, three pass breakups, two forced fumbles, and a fumble recovery highlight his all-around playmaking ability.
+• Football IQ and Instincts: He demonstrates a good feel for the game, putting himself in positions to make plays on the ball.
+This is evidenced by his junior year stats, which include 45 tackles, three pass breakups, two forced fumbles, and a fumble recovery.

 Areas to Improve